Hector Pardoe: Swimming career and achievements

 Pardoe became the first British swimmer to win a medal at the World Junior Open Water Championships when he won bronze in the individual 5 km in 2016.
 Hector also lead off the Bronze medal winning GB relay team at the same World Junior Championships.

 In 2018, Pardoe finished 2nd at the Great North swim elite race held in Lake Windermere, which served as British swimmings selection for the Glasgow LEN European Championships.
 This selection made him the youngest British Open Water Swimmer to represent Britain at a Europeans.

 World Aquatic World Championships 2024 podium Mens 10km.

 In 2020, Pardoe finished 10th in the overall FINA Marathon Swim World Series.
 Later in 2020, he broke a British marathon swimming record by going under five hours for a 25,000-metre open water swim, at the French National Open Water Championships held in Jablines, France in a time of 4 hours 59 minutes and 3 seconds.

 In 2021, Pardoe made his Olympic debut in Tokyo at 20 years old.
 He qualified for Tokyo by winning the 2021 World Aquatic Olympic Qualifier in Setubal, Portugal, but was forced to retire from the Tokyo Olympic race due to an elbow to his eye.
 Pardoe ended the year by finishing 9th in the Grand Final of the 2021 FINA Marathon Swim World Series in Abu Dhabi, resulting in an overall 8th place position in the 2021 FINA World Marathon Series.

 In 2022, Pardoe competed in the 2022 World Aquatics Championships held in Budapest where he finished 11th in the mens 10 km marathon.
 He also represented Great Britain at the LEN European Championships held in Ostia, Rome.

 Pardoe receiving World bronze medal Mens Marathon swimming event at the World Aquatics Championships 2024 held in Doha, Qatar.

 In 2023, Pardoe finished 10th in the Mens marathon 10 kilometre event at the 2023 World Aquatics World Championships held in Fukuoka, Japan, securing him qualification for the 2024 World Aquatics Championships and Olympic qualifier set to be held in Doha, Qatar.

 At the 2024 Summer Olympics, Pardoe finished sixth in the 10 km open water swimming marathon.

-In August 2025, Pardoe became the first person to swim the largest lakes in England, Scotland and Wales within a 24 hour timeframe, swimming the lengths of Lake Windermere, Loch Lomond and Lake Bala [Llyn Tegid] for a cumulative total of 55km (34 miles).
+In August 2025, Pardoe became the first person to swim the largest lakes in England, Scotland and Wales within a 24 hour timeframe, swimming the lengths of Lake Windermere, Loch Lomond and Llyn Tegid (Lake Bala) for a cumulative total of 55km (34 miles).

+In September 2026, he was part of a relay team alongside Tom Dean, Joshua Gammon, George Taplin, Daniel Jervis, and Toby Robinson that set a new British record for swimming across the English Channel, taking 22 minutes off the previous best set by a Dover Lifeguard Club team in 1981.